 My lifestyle blog is now 16 months old and it started making $1000 + just after the one year mark.
 I think this is achievable for most people.
 Compared with this Simply Hatch blog about blogging, making money from my lifestyle blog is so much easier.

 It’s far less competitive.
 You just need to learn the basics of SEO to make an impact.

 There are endless topics and questions you can write about, just pick something that you’re reasonably knowledgeable about.
 It helps if it’s a topic that interests you.
 Not sure how to go about blogging?
-My free guides will help!
+Follow my how to start a lifestyle blog guide!